PureHacks/ponghacks/README.md

 * In the SQL tab paste the contents of `createDatabase.sql` and hit "Go"

-* Reload the navigation panel and verify PongHacks has been created
+* Reload the navigation panel and verify that the `PongHacks` DB has been created

 * Create `key.js` in the `/server` directory with the following contents: